Pilatch/easy-element/README.md

 Extending things other than `HTMLElement` hasn't really been tested yet.
 Assume it's McBusted.

-### Directory structure

-Building multi-level directory trees is not supported.
-Easy Element won't do recursive directory traversal to search for your source code.
-So put your element code in one flat folder.

 ## Distinctions

 What makes Easy Element different from other options?